prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/install/install-with-docker.md

 For advanced users, the beacon-chain and validator images with debugging tools bundled in can be fetched instead by appending `-alpine` to the end of the images in the `pull` commands above.
 For example: `docker pull .../prysm/validator:latest-alpine`.
 :::

-Now that your installation is done, you can then read [joining eth2](/docs/mainnet/joining-eth2).

-## Managing the beacon node with Docker

 Below are various methods of controlling the beacon node in Docker installations.

 The beacon node can be halted by either using `Ctrl+c` or with the command: